 The Group of 20 (G20) is a “club” of nations with significant influence.
 There is a significant democratic deficit in the G20 since its decisions and actions are not governed by international law and it is not accountable to representative bodies.

 By Nancy Alexander, Dr. Heike Löschmann, Waleria Schüle

-Mainstreaming Biodiversity is the central motto of the Cancún conference taking place 4-17 December, 2016.
-The Heinrich-Böll-Stiftung follows the negoations in Mexico particularly on the issues of Synthetic Biology, New Economy of Nature and Geoengineering.
+Mainstreaming Biodiversity was the central motto of the Cancún conference taking place 4-17 December, 2016.
+The Heinrich-Böll-Stiftung followed the negoations in Mexico particularly on the issues of Synthetic Biology, New Economy of Nature and Geoengineering.